 Since the implementation of AB 109, the Probation Department, Sheriff's Office, and KernBHRS have started data sharing with greater frequency to effectively serve the population.
-The three departments collaborate and pool data to report CBO information (financial information, number of participants, services received, etc.) to the CCP, Board of Supervisors, and state agencies on an as-needed basis.
+The three departments collaborate and pool data to report CBO information (such as financial information, number of participants, services received, etc.) to the CCP, Board of Supervisors, and state agencies on an as-needed basis.

-The Sheriff's Office participates in the Public Policy Institute of California (PPIC) pilot project.
-The department contributes to the state-wide research project to track and assess the reorganization of California's incarceration systems through data sharing.
+The Sheriff's Office participates in the Public Policy Institute of California (PPIC) pilot project by contributing to the state-wide research project to track and assess the reorganization of California's incarceration systems through data sharing.

 Additionally, numerous agencies including the Probation Department, Sheriff's Office, KernBHRS, Employer's Training Resource (ETR), Bakersfield Police Department, County Administrative Office (CAO), Public Defender's Office, and Kern County Superior Court collaborated to participate in the national Results First Initiative.
-Results First is brought to jurisdictions through a Pew Charitable Trusts and John D. and Catherine T. McArthur Foundation collaborative.
+Results First is brought to jurisdictions through a Pew Charitable Trust and the John D. and Catherine T. McArthur Foundation collaborative.
 Results First is a benefit-cost analysis of the Kern County adult criminal justice system.
-All agencies involved participated in data sharing and internal research to identify programs offered, marginal operational costs, and a county recidivism rate.
+All agencies involved participated in data sharing and internal research to identify programs offered, marginal operational costs, and to obtain a county recidivism rate.
 The Results First model indicates the projected recidivism reduction produced by programs offered here in Kern County and monetizes these results.
 This information is then given to departments and policy makers to inform program decisions.
+The Results First initiative was reassigned to the California State Association of Counties (CSAC) who work directly with each county localizing the program.
+Kern County's is now called Kern Targeted Outcomes.

-In FY 2021/22, data collection, research, and reporting remain significant as decision making will be based upon data extracted and reported, correlations between variables, and statistical analysis.
-Plans include further development of data tracker definitions, working within the development of the new system(s), expanding and/or improving capacity for data collection, measurement, and evaluation training, visiting or directly interacting with other counties for networking and ideas, and a marketing/educational program for AB 109 information and awareness.
+In FY 2022/23, data collection, research, and reporting remain significant as decision making will be based upon data extracted and reported, correlations between variables, and statistical analysis.
+Plans include further development of data tracker definitions and working within the development of the new system(s) to expand and/or improve the capacity for data collection, measurement, and evaluation training.
+Additionally, direct collaboration with other counties will be implemented, when possible, to facilitate networking opportunities and the development of new ideas to best serve AB 109 clients.
+Lastly, Probation Department staff are currently working with KernBHRS and KCSO to release a new RFP for CBO services in 2022.
+This will ensure that vital services continue to be provided to AB 109 clients after the current round of CBO contracts expire December 31, 2022.
+The new CBO contract period will provide services for the period of calendar years 2023-2025.

-County staff remain active on the State level to ensure Kern County is receiving all crucial and available resources, accurate and useful information, and being heard as an important and significant Central Valley community.
-Each year, information will be provided to the CCP and the Board of Supervisors with a more comprehensive assessment of AB 109 implementation and Realignment activities.
+County staff remain active on the State level to ensure Kern County is receiving all crucial and available resources, access to accurate and useful information, and recognized as an important and significant member of the Central Valley community.
+Each year, information will be provided to the CCP and the Board of Supervisors that provides a comprehensive assessment of all AB 109 implementation and Realignment activities.

-FY 2021/22 Plan
+FY 2022/23 Plan